Mr-Smyth/sunwhere/testing.md

   3. Refreshed page multiple times to see if any errors occurred.
      * No errors detected.
      * Page always displayed as expected.
+  4. Retested after changes made to improve look of homescreen if no geolocation is enabled.
+      * Switched off geolocation and resized screens to ensure breakpoints did not effect look, and that none of the current weather display items were displayed.
+      * Refreshed page multiple times, display still only showed error and default weather background image of man looking at the sky.
+      * Enabled location services in browser and everything displayed as expected.

   **Known Issues:**